-Strybing Circle 2014 Events
+Strybing Circle Events

 Members enjoy special events that lend an insider's perspective to our unique collections.
 Not a member of Strybing Circle?
 Learn about Strybing Circle Levels & Benefits.

-Recognized as the most significant collection outside of China, the Botanical Garden's nearly 100 Magnolias feature 54 species and 40 cultivars.
+Recognized as the most significant collection outside of China, San Francisco Botanical Garden's nearly 100 Magnolias feature 54 species and 40 cultivars.
 These beautiful and majestic blossoms are symbols of purity and nobility, and they are also used medicinally in China and Japan.

-Please join longtime trustee and Magnolia expert, Dr. Joseph Barbaccia, and SFBGS Curator, Dr. Don Mahoney, on a marvelous walk to celebrate one of the Garden's signature trees and explore our unique and long-standing collection.
+Please join longtime docent and Strybing Circle member Ernie Ng, and Curator, Dr. Don Mahoney, on a marvelous walk to celebrate one of the Garden's signature trees and explore our unique and long-standing collection.

 California Natives and Redwood Grove Walk with Curator, Dr. Don Mahoney